zeldaret/oot/docs/tutorial/draw_functions.md

 - `-g` is used to specify which graphics pointer macro to use
 - `-d` is for the graphics dword

-Our standard now is to use decimal colors.
-If you have a constant second argument rather than a variable one, you can also use `-dc` to get decimal colors instead of the default hex.
+Our standard now is to use decimal colours.
+If you have a constant second argument rather than a variable one, you can also use `-dc` to get decimal colours instead of the default hex.

 The output looks like
 ```